BrowserStackCE/browserstack-specific-browser-os-version/README.md

 #### Automate

-- Run parallel tests on random desktop browsers.
+- Run parallel tests on desktop Chrome browsers with version 103.0 and above.
   ```
   mvn -P desktop-browsers test
   ```
-- Run parallel tests on random mobile browsers.
+- Run parallel tests on mobile browsers with iOS version 15.0 and above.
   ```
   mvn -P mobile-browsers test
   ```

+#### Supported Browsers

-- Print the entire list of browsers on console.
+- Print the list of all browsers that are supported by BrowserStack on the console.
   ```
   mvn -P available-browsers test
   ```

 #### App-Automate

-- Run parallel tests on random android devices.
+- Run parallel tests on Android devices with Android version 11.0 and above.
   ```
   mvn -P android-devices test
   ```
-- Run parallel tests on random ios devices.
+- Run parallel tests on random iOS devices with iOS version 11.0 andd above.
   ```
   mvn -P ios-devices test
   ```

+#### Supported Devices

-- Print the entire list of mobile devices on console.
+- Print the list of all mobile devices that are supported by BrowserStack on the console.
   ```
   mvn -P available-devices test
   ```